• Skip to Content

 Biography

 Professor Weaver was on the faculty of the School of Journalism from 1974 to 2011, teaching mainly research methods and political communication to graduate students, and in earlier years beginning newswriting, newspaper editing, and public opinion to undergraduates.
 He earned his bachelors and masters degrees in journalism from Indiana University in the 1960s, and his Ph.D. in mass communication research from the University of North Carolina in 1974.
-He worked on four daily newspapers in Indiana (including the Indiana Daily Student) and North Carolina, and served nearly two years in the U.S. Army before joining the Indiana faculty in August of 1974.
+He worked on four daily newspapers in Indiana (including the Indiana Daily Student) and North Carolina, and served nearly two years in the U.S. Army (10 months in S. Vietnam) before joining the Indiana faculty in August of 1974.
 He was selected as the first Roy W. Howard Research Professor in 1988 and awarded the rank of Distinguished Professor in December 2010.
 He officially retired from the Journalism faculty at the end of December 2011.
-During his career, he published 14 books, more than 100 journal articles, and 61 book chapters about journalists, media agenda setting, media credibility, voter learning from media, and global journalists.
+During his career, he published 16 books, more than 100 journal articles, and more than 60 book chapters about journalists, media agenda setting, media credibility, voter learning from media, and global journalists.

 Past Positions